 The Origin of Paint Protection Film

 Interestingly, paint protection film was initially created to protect military helicopters during the Vietnam War.
 Mind you, paint protection film was not used to protect a helicopter’s paint job.
 Rather, helicopter rotor blades and other sensitive parts of military transports were often damaged from airborne debris and shrapnel.

 In order to protect those sensitive moving parts, the military turned to the company 3M to develop something that was both lightweight and imperceptible to the naked eye.
 The result was a clear, flexible, lightweight film or tape that could be placed over the moving parts that needed protection.

 The military quickly realized that installing replaceable film was far less expensive than replacing or trying to repair damaged helicopter rotor blades.
 Indeed, the utility of the protection film was so obvious that the military adopted the technology with an uncharacteristic swiftness.
 While the terms Paint Protection Film or Clear Bra have become the most common way to describe the protective film technology, you may hear some who still call it “helicopter tape.”

 Paint Protection Film Moves Into the Automotive Industry

 Eventually, paint protection film found its way into our contemporary automotive sector.
-Now, automotive paint protection film is highly conformable, and comes in a number of thicknesses and colors.
+Now, the automotive protection film is highly conformable and comes in a number of thicknesses and colors.
 The film, however, is not visible or discernible from a car’s original paint color.